-It’s hard for me to imagine being Joshua in this moment.
+It’s hard for me to imagine being Joshua in that moment.
 What was going through his mind?
 We’re not specifically told, but we probably have a pretty good hint.
-Three times in the next seven verses this is what the LORD says:
+Listen to what the LORD says three times in the next seven verses:

-How could I ever fill Moses’ sandals?
+How can I ever fill Moses’ sandals?
 “Be strong and courageous.”